There are many ways to file a complaint. Choose what is most convenient for you. Remember to provide accurate contact information.

 Although helpful, you do not need to know the name or badge number of the officer who is the subject of your complaint.

 The CCRB investigates: Excessive Force; Abuse of Authority; Discourtesy; and Offensive Language.

-Call the CCRB’s Hotline: 1-800-341-2272
+CALL the CCRB’s Hotline: 1800-341-2272

-Monday through Friday, 8 am - 5 pm, you will speak directly to an investigator.
-After 5 pm and on weekends, you can leave your complaint on voicemail.
+Monday through Friday, 8am - 5pm, you will speak directly to an investigator.
+After 5pm and on weekends, you can leave your complaint on voicemail.
 Be sure to give contact information where you can be reached during regular business hours.
 An investigator will call you back promptly.

-Call 311, anytime 24/7.
+CALL 311, anytime 24/7.
 Outside NYC: 1-212-NEW-YORK

-Come to our office, 40 Rector Street, New York, NY 10006, anytime between 8 am and 5 pm.
+COME TO our office, 100 Church Street, 10th Fl., New York, NY 10007, anytime between 8 am and 5 pm.
 No appointment is necessary.

-Go to any police station house.
+GO TO any police station house.
 File a complaint there or pick up a CCRB complaint form, fill it out at home and mail it to us.
 The form is pre-addressed and postage-paid.

 Learn more about investigations

 The CCRB takes complaints regardless of a person’s immigration status and never asks complainants or witnesses about their immigration status.
 The CCRB has translation services available in all languages for people with limited English proficiency.

 When the CCRB receives a complaint that falls outside of its jurisdiction, it refers the complaint to the appropriate agency.
 For example, if your complaint is about police corruption or neglect of duty, the CCRB would send it to the Internal Affairs Bureau (IAB) or the Office of the Chief of Department (OCD) respectively; both are part of the police department.